by: David Whigham

 Softball v.
 Coppin State - May 2, 2010 - Lady Hawks Field - Photos by Megan Raymond

-Sam Douglas is in his ninth overall season as UMES Softball head coach.
-In his career, Douglas has accumulated a 64-267 overall record (23-104 MEAC), including one 20-win season, while producing eight MEAC All-Conference players.
-Entering this season, Douglas has the second-most wins (64) in UMES softball history, trailing only UMES Hall of Famer Kirkland Hall (94).
+Sam Douglas recently completed his ninth season as UMES Softball head coach.
+In his career, Douglas has accumulated a 71-306 overall record (27-115 MEAC), including one 20-win season, while producing eight MEAC All-Conference players.
+Currently, Douglas has the second-most wins (71) in UMES softball history, trailing only UMES Hall of Famer Kirkland Hall (94).

 In 2012, Douglas witnessed Morgan King being named to the 2012 MEAC All-Conference Second Team despite a rebuilding season.

 After a down season in 2010, Douglas guided the team to a 7-40 record (2-13 MEAC), six more wins than the previous season, and saw Charlise Castro win the 2011 MEAC Rookie of the Year.
 In that season, Castro led the conference in home runs (13) and slugging percentage (.810).